Roasted Butternut Squash Risotto

 Oval Casserole dish with butternut risotto

-• Success Boil-in-Bag White Rice.
-Normally you would incorporate uncooked rice, but Success Rice makes this recipe a lot easier to make in a short amount of time.
+• Normally you would incorporate uncooked rice, but using partially cooked rice makes this recipe a lot easier to make in a shorter amount of time.

-• In addition to the rice, you need parmesan cheese, butter, chicken stock, and heavy cream to create that wonderful creaminess you find in risotto.
+• In addition to the rice, you need parmesan cheese, butter, chicken stock, dry white wine, and heavy cream to create that wonderful creaminess you find in risotto.

 • You can never have too much garlic and onions in any dish.